tilburgsciencehub/website/content/topics/Research-skills/Writing/writing-process/thesis_outline.md

 Report your estimation results in a table.
 Don't just copy this from your statistical software.
 You might want a table combining multiple models or making other adjustments, e.g. like adding fit metrics to the table, or deleting controls not relevant to mention.

-[This building block](/kableextra) teaches how to create LaTeX regression table, ready to use in your thesis, in R.
+[Learn here](/kableextra) how to create a ready-to-use LaTeX regression table in R.

 ### Metrics about the model